- How to allow/block PING on Linux server – IPTables rules for icmp

-- How/command to find out the current shell – Unix/Linux
+- How/Command to find out the spam mailing script’s location – Exim mail server

 In this time, we all are aware about the new Open SSL Heartbleed vulnerability.
 The Heartbleed bug allows anyone on the Internet to read the memory of the systems protected by the vulnerable versions of the OpenSSL software.
 You will get more details from this link Heartbleed.